AlexsLemonade/2022-yi-workshops/docs/HOME.md

 The Childhood Cancer Data Lab is an initiative of <b><a href="https://www.alexslemonade.org/" title="Alex's Lemonade Stand Foundation">Alex's Lemonade Stand Foundation</a></b>.
 </p>

-This pilot workshop will introduce the R statististial programming language, including the [`tidyverse`](https://www.tidyverse.org/) suite of packages for data science and visualization, R notebooks, and concepts in reproducible research practices.
+This workshop will introduce the R statististial programming language, including the [`tidyverse`](https://www.tidyverse.org/) suite of packages for data science and visualization, R notebooks, and concepts in reproducible research practices.

 Please also review our [Code of Conduct](code-of-conduct.md).

-You will also want to review the [Participant Information](participant_information.md) page for details about the workshop location and other logistics.
+You will also want to review the [Participant Information](participant-information.md) page for details about the workshop location and other logistics.

 <!--